First Great Awakening: Early revivals

 In the early 18th century, the Thirteen Colonies were religiously diverse.
-In New England, the Congregational churches were the established religion; whereas in the religiously tolerant Middle Colonies, the Quakers, Dutch Reformed, Anglican, Presbyterian, Lutheran, Congregational, and Baptist churches all competed with each other on equal terms.
-In the Southern colonies, the Anglican church was officially established, though there were significant numbers of Baptists, Quakers and Presbyterians.
-At the same time, church membership was low from having failed to keep up with population growth, and the influence of Enlightenment rationalism was leading many people to turn to atheism, Deism, Unitarianism and Universalism.
+In New England, the Congregational churches were the established religion, whereas in the religiously tolerant Middle Colonies, the Quakers, Dutch Reformed, Anglican, Presbyterian, Lutheran, Congregational, and Baptist churches all competed with each other on equal terms.
+In the Southern Colonies, the Anglican Church was officially established, though there were significant numbers of Baptists, Quakers, and Presbyterians.
+At the same time, church membership was low because it had failed to keep up with population growth, and the influence of Enlightenment rationalism was leading many people to turn to atheism, Deism, Unitarianism, and Universalism.
 The churches in New England had fallen into a "staid and routine formalism in which experiential faith had been a reality to only a scattered few."

 In response to these trends, ministers influenced by New England Puritanism, Scots-Irish Presbyterianism, and European Pietism began calling for a revival of religion and piety.
 The blending of these three traditions would produce an evangelical Protestantism that placed greater importance "on seasons of revival, or outpourings of the Holy Spirit, and on converted sinners experiencing God's love personally."
 In the 1710s and 1720s, revivals became more frequent among New England Congregationalists.
 These early revivals remained local affairs due to the lack of coverage in print media.
-The first revival to receive widespread publicity was that precipitated by an earthquake in 1727.
+The first revival to receive widespread publicity was that precipitated by an earthquake off the coast of Massachusetts on October 29,1727.
 As they began to be publicized more widely, revivals transformed from merely local to regional and transatlantic events.

-In the 1720s and 1730s, an evangelical party took shape in the Presbyterian churches of the Middle Colonies led by William Tennent, Sr. He established a seminary called the Log College where he trained nearly 20 Presbyterian revivalists for the ministry, including his three sons and Samuel Blair.
+In the 1720s and 1730s, an evangelical party took shape in the Presbyterian churches of the Middle Colonies, led by William Tennent, Sr. He established a seminary called the Log College, where he trained nearly 20 Presbyterian revivalists for the ministry, including his three sons and Samuel Blair.
 While pastoring a church in New Jersey, Gilbert Tennent became acquainted with Dutch Reformed minister Theodorus Jacobus Frelinghuysen.
 Historian Sydney Ahlstrom described Frelinghuysen as "an important herald, if not the father of the Great Awakening".
 A pietist, Frelinghuysen believed in the necessity of personal conversion and living a holy life.
 The revivals he led in the Raritan Valley were "forerunners" of the Great Awakening in the Middle Colonies.
 Under Frelinghuysen's influence, Tennent came to believe that a definite conversion experience followed by assurance of salvation was the key mark of a Christian.
 By 1729, Tennent was seeing signs of revival in the Presbyterian churches of New Brunswick and Staten Island.
-At the same time, Gilbert's brothers, William and John, oversaw a revival at Freehold, New Jersey.
+At the same time, Gilbert's brothers, William and John, oversaw a revival in Freehold, New Jersey.